Weber-GeoML/Ricci-Flow_Feature-Geometry/README.md

 # Neural Feature Geometry Evolves as Discrete Ricci Flow

-This repository contains the code used to reproduce the experiments reported in the paper *"Neural Feature Geometry Evolves as Discrete Ricci Flow"*.
+This repository contains the code to reproduce the experiments reported in the paper *"Neural Feature Geometry Evolves as Discrete Ricci Flow"*.
 All experiment notebooks are located in the `experiments` folder.

 ### Reproducing the Results
 The experiments can be reproduced using the following notebooks: